AlFoX/CuteReport-Docs/en/creating_reports/columns.md

 (__*commercial version only*__)

 In this chapter we will see how to create report with columns using CuteReport.
 That can be useful to print labels or so.
-Let's create a simple report contains customer labels to print out on customer case folders.
-Below you can see this exaple:
+Let's create a simple report containing customer labels to print out on customer case folders.
+Below you can see this example:

 ![PageWOColumns]